-Bilingual secretaries and personal assistants (PAs) carry out administrative work and, as the job title suggests, they can do this in more than one language.
+Bilingual or multilingual secretaries and personal assistants (PAs) carry out administrative work and, as the job title suggests, they do so in more than one language.

 Typical responsibilities of the job include: